 • The snapshot directory tree must allow access for relevant users.
 For more information, see the PERMISSIONS section of the vfs_snapper manual page (man 8 vfs_snapper).

 To support remote snapshots, you need to modify the /etc/samba/smb.conf file.
-You can do this either with YaST > Network Services > Samba Server, or manually by enhancing the relevant share section with vfs objects = snapper
+You can do this either with YaST > Network Services > Samba Server, or manually by enhancing the relevant share section with sudo systemctl restart nmb smb